 Fraud is a serious problem!

-Organizations lose 5% of their revenue to fraud each year, according to the Association of Certified Fraud Examiners (ACFE), with losses exceeding $3.6 billion.
-Asset misappropriation is the most common occupational fraud, followed by corruption and financial statement fraud.
-The typical fraud case takes 14 months to investigate; losses average $8,300 per month.
-The average loss per case is $1,509,000 worldwide, and $563,000 in the United States.
+Organizations lose 5% of their revenue to fraud each year, according to Occupational Fraud 2022: A Report to the Nations from the Association of Certified Fraud Examiners (ACFE), with losses exceeding $3.6 billion.
+Asset misappropriation is the most common occupational fraud, albeit the least costly.
+Financial statement fraud is the least common fraud scheme, but also the most costly.
+Corruption falls in the middle of fraud schemes in terms of both percentage of cases and median losses.

 Fortunately, as the data suggests, the United States has mitigation measures, including federal and state laws, governmental oversight and fraud detection investigators.
-Yet fraudsters have been consistently effective through the years, even with moves toward digital payments and technologies designed to thwart them.
-Number of cases and financial impact have held steady over time.
+Yet, fraudsters have been consistently effective through the years, even with moves toward digital payments and technologies designed to thwart them.
+Developments like blockchain technology and cryptocurrency complicate matters for fraudsters and fraud examiners alike.
+But, overall, the last 10 years has seen a downward trend in both the median losses and median duration of occupational fraud.

 Several procedures and controls are in place to combat fraud in accounting: